d-e-v-group/frank/README.md

 3. Click the `Export` tab
 4. Select `Custom` export method
 5. Under `Tables`, de-select all `Structure`.
 The reason for this is that you already have the database tables (structure) setup on your local and now you just want to replace the data itself.
-6. Under `Output`, click the box that says `Rename exported databases/tables/columns`
-7. A pop-up window will appear.
-Where it says `Select database`, make sure `wp_fcollectivedev` is selected.
-Next to it, enter the name of your local database name `frankdb`.
-8. Save & Close
+6. Save & Close
-9. Go to `Data creation options` section
+7. Go to `Data creation options` section
-10. Locate `Function to use when dumping data:` and select from the drop-down `REPLACE`
+8. Locate `Function to use when dumping data:` and select from the drop-down `REPLACE`
-11. Hit `Go` to download the sql file
+9. Hit `Go` to download the sql file
 - **Close Frank staging site's phpMyAdmin window to ensure you do not get it mixed up with your local!**
-12. Zip the sql file
+10. Zip the sql file
-13. In your local phpMyAdmin, select your database `frankdb` and go to the `Import` tab
+11. In your local phpMyAdmin, select your database `frankdb` and go to the `Import` tab
-14. Upload the zipped sql file that you just exported
+12. Upload the zipped sql file that you just exported
-15. You should receive a `Success` message
+13. You should receive a `Success` message
-16. Go to your local browser and do a hard refresh to see the updated content
+14. Go to your local browser and do a hard refresh to see the updated content

 ### Git Flow